jasonbayton/11ty/_src/android/considerations-for-choosing-android-in-the-enterprise.md

 Not convinced?

+Google publishes an annual [Android Security Paper](https://source.android.com/docs/security/overview/reports) detailing platform protections in depth.
+The [2026 edition](/blog/2026/03/reviewing-the-2026-security-paper/) highlights the shift from malware-centric defence to behavioural protection, OS-level scam intervention, and hypervisor-based isolation via pKVM - all of which benefit enterprise deployments significantly.

-From 2016-2019 Gartner has ranked Android higher than iOS in a number of areas, including kernel security, exploit protection, network security, workspace isolation and more; the results of which can be found in [this report](https://www.gartner.com/doc/3840064/mobile-oss-device-security-comparison) (12/2017) and [this report](https://www.gartner.com/document/3913286?ref=solrAll&refval=221750465&qid=dd391fbb8659244bf) (2019) should you have a Gartner subscription, if not here’s an overview:
+For a historical comparison, Gartner ranked Android higher than iOS in a number of areas between 2016 and 2019, including kernel security, exploit protection, network security, and workspace isolation - the results of which can be found in [this report](https://www.gartner.com/doc/3840064/mobile-oss-device-security-comparison) (12/2017) and [this report](https://www.gartner.com/document/3913286?ref=solrAll&refval=221750465&qid=dd391fbb8659244bf) (2019) should you have a Gartner subscription, if not here’s an overview:

 ![](https://cdn.bayton.org/uploads/2019/02/image.png)
 *Source: Gartner, December 2017.
 Thanks to [Samsung](https://s7d2.scene7.com/is/content/SamsungUS/samsungbusiness/solutions/samsung-knox/pdf/MobileDeviceSecurity-AComparisonofPlatforms-Feb12-2.pdf) for making this available on the public internet!*